mbusel04/cse15l-lab3-report/index.md

 # Part 1
-For the test I choose `reversed` method, which inputs an array and returns *new* array in reversed order, code for the method:
+For the test, I choose the `reversed` method, which inputs an array and returns a *new* array in reversed order, code for the method:
 ```java
   static int[] reversed(int[] arr) {
     int[] newArray = new int[arr.length];